fcroiseaux/starknet_esign/README.md

   - Track document ownership

 - **Access Control**:
-  - Owner-managed system of authorized signers
+  - Owner-managed system of authorized signers using OpenZeppelin Ownable component
   - Only authorized signers can create signatures
   - Only document owner or contract owner can revoke signatures